Rabies is a viral disease that is spread most often from the bite of a rabid animal to another animal or to a human.

 The most common treatment of rabies is with postexposure prophylaxis.
 The first step in treating rabies and to reduce the likelihood of developing symptoms is to wash the wound with soap and water.

 People such as veterinarians or cattle farmers who work with potentially infected animals or humans need to be vaccinated against rabies.
-They will also have periodic blood tests to see whether they need booster shots of the rabies vaccine.
+Since protection from the vaccine decreases with time, they will also have periodic blood tests to see whether they need booster shots of the rabies vaccine.

 You can prevent being infected with the rabies virus by remembering these tips: